 Marketed as a 5-person boat, the Intex Excursion 5 is fairly roomy, although you will be much more comfortable if you only load it with two or three people.

-Most anglers who tried this boat found that it performed very well, despite its very low price point, although a few did complain about the quality of the oar-holders.
+Most anglers who tried this blow up fishing boat found that it performed very well, despite its very low price point, although a few did complain about the quality of the oar-holders.

 However, you can fit this raft with a trolling motor, which will largely eliminate this problem and allow you to make your way around the water quickly and easily.